SystemsApproach/private5g/software/gnb.rst

 the same L2 network as the Aether cluster.
 In our running example, this implies both are on subnet ``10.76.28.0/24``.

+.. admonition:: Troubleshooting Hint

+  Physical gNBs connect to SD-Core (both the AMF in the control plane and the UPF in the user plane) in exactly the same way as external instances of gNBsim.
+Going through the process of bringing up gNBsim in a second server, as described in the previous section, is a good way to validate that your Core is "gNB-ready".

 Modify Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~